-A study* conducted in 2016 by the Money Advice Service (MAS), found that two-fifths of the population have less than £100 in savings.
+According to a study* by the Money Advice Service (MAS), two-fifths of the population have less than £100 in savings.

 What’s the magic number?

-It may seem ambitious to be able to put away 20% of our post-tax income each month, but the truth is it’s a good target.
+It may seem ambitious to put away 20% of our income each month, but the truth is it’s a good target.
 And if you want to know how this could fit in with the rest of your spending, the 50/20/30 ratio has been cited as a good rule of thumb…

-- 30% for flexible spending: Life is short, and while saving is important, so are the things that make you happy in the short-term.
-Whether it’s clothes, hobbies or wining and dining, setting aside some money for fun stuff each month is important, too.
+30% for flexible spending: Life is short, and while saving is important, so are the things that make you happy in the short-term.
+Whether it’s clothes, hobbies or wining and dining, setting aside some money to use at your leisure each month is important, too.

-If your finances are one big cloud of indecision, and you come out in a rash just thinking about them, disorganisation – and not keeping a firm eye on your spending habits – could be at the crux of the issue.
-Sit down and track your spending in order to take control of your finances to get them back on track.
+1 You’re not organised: If your finances are one big cloud of indecision, and you come out in a rash just thinking about them, disorganisation – and not keeping a firm eye on your spending habits – could be at the crux of the issue.
+Sit down and track your spending in order to take control of your finances.

-You might want to consider making some lifestyle changes to improve the quality of your financial future.
-Whether it’s exchanging some of the meals out with friends for meals in, or keeping an eye out for deals and offers that make your hobbies cheaper, saving isn’t about stopping doing all the things you love, it’s about living (and spending) smarter!
+2 You’re living beyond your means: You might want to consider making some lifestyle changes to improve the quality of your financial future.
+Whether it’s exchanging some of the meals out with friends for meals in, or keeping an eye out for deals and offers that make your hobbies cheaper, saving isn’t about stopping doing all the things you love, it’s about living (and spending) smarter.

 What steps can you take to reach that 20% target?

 If you’re in debt then you might want to think about paying it off before you add it to your savings.
 Leaving debt sitting around could have a higher penalty than the interest you would earn on your savings, meaning it can make sense to pay this off first.